Kmer-File-Format/kff-reference/README.md

 202f01   : block 1 - counters [32, 47, 1]
 01       : block 2 - 2 nucletides declared
 00       : block 2 - minimizer at index 0
-07       : block 2 - sequence CG (padded with 4 bits)
+07       : block 2 - sequence CG (+4 bits padding)
 0c       : block 2 - counter [12]
 ```

 ## Section: sequences as context free grammar (not used yet)

-This section is still under intense reflection on how to represent it succinctly using advantage of genomic texts.
+We would like to represent sequences as grammar to compact futher in some cases.
-If you have any suggestions or papers to read, please use the issues to tell us.
+This section is still under construction.